stav/xapi/README.md

 # K1NGBOT

 The bot is a NodeJS command line application that has the ability to open a multi-order position on XTB's XStation 5 appliance.
 It can listen for Telegram messages, open orders on XTB and monitor trade events via a websocket connection.

 There is NO storage that keeps track of meta-data about orders.
-When a trade event happens (close, for example do to take-profit) we only know about that specific trade which may be part of a multi-order position:
+When a trade event happens (close, for example, due to take-profit) we only know about that specific trade which may be part of a multi-order position:

     symbol: 'BITCOIN'